Drahflow/Elymas/doc/global.md

 `**`
 ----

 Takes an object from the stack.
-If it is a function or an array, execute it.
+If it is a function or an array, execute it (see execution.md for details).
 Then execute `**` again on the result.

     5 2 ||sub ** dump
     0000000000000003